 - Visit the embassy at 1 Budaghyan St and bring your reference number.
 If you do not already have an application form, you will receive one from the lady at the visa desk (desk 3).
 She will also check if your reference number has arrived.
 The entrance to the visa office is around the corner from the main gate.
 Ring the bell and they will let you in.
 Opening hours for visa applications and pick up are Mondays, Wednesdays and Fridays 2 to 4 pm.
 NOT 9.15 am to 13 pm as it used to be.
 Arrive at 2 pm in order to complete your submission the same day!

-- Pay your visa fee at Mellat Bank (6 Amiryan St, near Republic Square).
+- Pay your visa fee at Mellat Bank (6 Amiryan St, near Republic Square, UPDATE: it is now at 5 Tumanyan St!)).
 The bank counter is where you actually decide upon your processing time.
 Just walk up to the counter left of the entrance and say you want to pay the visa fee to the embassy and give them the respective amount when they ask for it.

 We chose to take a taxi from the embassy to the bank instead of driving ourselves.
 Taxi drivers know how to avoid traffic and you do not have to go through the hassle of finding a place to park (parking is not an issue at the embassy, but around Mellat Bank).
 Plus, you can use the 15 to 20 minute ride to complete your application form or check your documents one more time.
 The taxis cost us 1000 AMD there (no meter) and 1400 AMD back (with meter).
 You can, of course, share the cost with other travelers applying for an Iran visa.
 Taxis are easily found on each end, but you might as well hire a driver for the whole return trip.

 - Return to the embassy and submit your documents including the receipt of payment.
 Note that the visa desk closes at 4 pm!